Indiana Republican Party: History

-Donald Trump and his running mate, Indiana native Mike Pence, won the state over Democrat Hillary Clinton by a 20-point margin of victory, improving on Romney’s margin mainly due to third-party candidates in the 2016 election and the fact that Pence was on the ticket.
-In his unsuccessful 2020 reelection campaign, Trump won the state, albeit by three points less than in 2016, over Democrat Joe Biden.
+Donald Trump and his running mate, Indiana native Mike Pence, won the state over Democrat Hillary Clinton by a 20-point margin, improving on Romney's margin mainly due to third-party candidates in the 2016 election and the fact that Pence was on the ticket.
+In his unsuccessful 2020 reelection campaign, Trump won the state by three points fewer than in 2016, over Democrat Joe Biden.

 In 2024, Trump won Indiana for a third time in a row over Democrat Kamala Harris, winning by a margin of 19 points, an increase over his 2020 margins but just under his 2016 margins.

 Indiana has had a Republican governor since 2005.

+During the 2025–2026 United States redistricting conflict, where multiple Republican-led states were urged by President Donald Trump to redistrict their congressional districts to favor Republicans, a group of Republican Indiana State Senators refused to participate in mid-decade redistricting.
+As a result, millions of dollars were spent by Trump-affiliated groups in the Senators' primary elections in May 2026, resulting in many losing their primaries.

 Platform

-The 2012 party platform contains the party's official stances on key issues, economic, political and social.
+The 2012 party platform contains the party's official stances on key economic, political, and social issues.